Meetings

 Description:

-2023 flyer
+2025 flyer

 2023 Press Release

 Multiple Lions Clubs host this free community event providing youth with special needs the opportunity to catch fish.
 The event is typically held at Auburn Mill Pond Park in April or May shortly after the pond is stocked with fish.
 Volunteers are available to help with casting or reeling in fish as well as cleaning what's caught.
-A limited number of fishing rods and tackle will be available for participants to borrow.
+A limited number of fishing rods and tackle are available for participants to borrow.
 The announcement for a prior year's event can be viewed here.

 Contact: